What is Fire Hose?

 The donut roll and straight method are the most common rolling methods used by firefighters.
-However, there are other methods that may be more beneficial for certain situations.
+However, other methods may be more beneficial for certain situations.
 For example, the twin donut roll works well for hoses that are approximately 1 ½ to 1 ¾ inches thick.
 It can be done by laying both ends of the hose side by side.

-Then, roll the hose up from the fold side, making the hose into two side by side rolls, according to Prichard-Murray Volunteer Fire Department in Idaho.
+Then, roll the hose up from the fold side, making the hose into two side-by-side rolls, according to Prichard-Murray Volunteer Fire Department in Idaho.
 The end fold will have a decreased diameter, making it more compact and easier to carry.

 If you want to carry the hose over your shoulder, roll a hose using the self-locking donut roll method.
-It is basically same as the donut roll method explained above, except has a handle made from the hose itself.
+It is basically the same as the donut roll method explained above, except it has a handle made from the hose itself.